Pulse Profile Modelling of Thermonuclear Burst Oscillations II: Handling variability: Discussion

 However, it is important to consider that while combining multiple bursts yields similar outcomes to a single burst with equivalent counts, modelling a single burst with higher counts can reveal peculiarities in the model that may not be apparent in individual bursts with lower counts.
 Therefore, continually adding posteriors from low-count bursts to obtain better constraints may result in flawed results, especially if the total counts reach a range where statistical uncertainties become lower than systematic uncertainties.
 Unless a diagnostic method ensures that the combined posteriors behave as expected, caution should be exercised when combining too many bursts.

 Future data from proposed large-area X-ray spectral-timing telescopes like eXTP and STROBE-X will undoubtedly contribute to reducing uncertainties in the employed models (surface patterns, atmospheres, etc) given the data quality expected.
 With these missions, we expect to be able to obtain interesting constraints even from a single burst.
 However the strongest constraints will come from combining multiple bursts, providing that model uncertainties can indeed be reduced.
+If bursts from the same star were captured with RXTE and also by newer instruments like XTP, and STROBE-X—they can, in principle, be combined to yield improved uncertainties.
+However, the newer, larger instruments would statistically dominate the results, given their better data quality.